 The College will send the thesis to the examiners who must each submit an initial, independent written report in advance of the oral examination.
 The examiners must not consult with each other in completing their initial report.
+Examiners will not send any comments or decision to the student prior to the oral examination.
 After the oral examination the examiners will submit a joint report.